Optimal realisations of two-dimensional, totally-decomposable metrics: Preliminaries and previous results

 \subsection{The Buneman complex}

-The Buneman complex is a cell complex that can be associated to any weighted split system, and that has proven useful in, for example, understanding the structure of the tight-span of a totally-decomposable metric \cite{DHM02}.
-It is defined as follows.
+The Buneman complex, also known as a median complex~\cite{Chepoi00}, is a cell complex that can be associated to any weighted split system, and that has proven useful in, for example, understanding the structure of the tight-span of a totally-decomposable metric \cite{DHM02}.
 Given a weighted split system $(\Ss,\ws)$ on $X$ we define its {\em support} to be the set $\supp(\ws):=\smallSetOf{A\subseteq X}{ \text{there exists }S\in\Ss\text{ with } A\in S}$.
 Consider the polytope (which is a hypercube)

 Its subset

 carries the structure of a cell complex and is the {\em Buneman complex} $\comb(\Ss,\ws)$ of $(\Ss,\ws)$.
 Obviously, the set of vertices of $\ch(\Ss,\ws)$ consists of those $\mu\in\ch(\Ss,\ws)$ with $\mu(A)\in \{0,\ws(\{A,X\setminus A\})\}$ for all $A\in \supp(\ws)$.
 It is easily seen that the set $V(\cb(\Ss,\ws))$ of vertices of $\cb(\Ss,\ws)$ consists of the $\mu\in\cb(\Ss,\ws)$ with this property.